qewer33/ratscad/README.md

 Requirements:

-- `openscad` binary on `PATH` (older versions without OBJ export are supported via a binary STL → OBJ converter)
+- `openscad` on `PATH`, or set `OPENSCAD_BIN` to point at a specific binary.
+On Linux x86_64 ratscad will download a recent OpenSCAD snapshot automatically on first run, so this is only required on other platforms for now.
-- A GPU / graphics stack supported by Bevy and wgpu (for Ratty's renderer)
+- A GPU and graphics stack supported by Bevy and wgpu (for Ratty's renderer)

 ## Running